 We operate manufacturing and distribution centers in Las Vegas, Nevada and Denver, Colorado and expect to expand into the eastern US with a new sale and distribution center in Florida scheduled to be opened in late 2021.
-We currently export flavoring products (which do not include hemp or CBD) to several European countries and have begun searching for a quality distribution partner familiar with European regulations and distribution processes.
+While we currently do not export directly to Europe, in the prior 12 months, we sold flavoring products (which do not include hemp or CBD) to one customer that in turn exported such product to several European countries.
+We have no immediate plans to export any products to Europe .